 Information on mobility parking

-Universal design recognises human diversity and various life scenarios such as pregnancy, childhood, injury, disability and ageing.
+Universal design recognises human diversity and various life scenarios such as pregnancy, childhood, injury, disability and ageing in all design.